Boyer-Lindquist space-times and beyond: Meta-material analogues: Boyer--Lindquist Space-Times

-Under very mild technical conditions, physically interesting stationary axisymmetric spacetimes (not just Kerr or Kerr--Newman spacetimes) can be put into Boyer--Lindquist form~\cite{Wald,MTW}.
-Adopting quasi-spherical-polar coordinates, with the coordinates ordered as $(t,r,\theta,\phi)$, it is sufficient to note that without significant loss of generality any stationary axisymmetric geometry can be put in the form~\cite{Wald,MTW}:
+{Essentially, all} physically interesting stationary axisymmetric space-times (not just Kerr or Kerr--Newman space-times) can be put into Boyer--Lindquist form.
+Adopting quasi-spherical-polar coordinates, with the coordinates ordered as $(t,r,\theta,\phi)$, with $\theta$ and $\phi$ having the usual interpretation as polar and azimuthal angles, respectively, it is sufficient to note that without significant loss of generality, any stationary axisymmetric geometry can be put in the form~\cite{Wald,MTW}: